Imposter/otool/README.md

 - Perform updates on downloaded games

 ## How to use it
 There are a few prerequisites that must be satisfied in order to use this application.
 As a first step, you must ensure that a version of Python 3 is installed on your system.
 Furthermore, you must install the required Python packages found in `requirements.txt`.
-This can be done through `pip` using `pip install -r requirements.txt`.
+This can be done through `pip3` using `pip3 install -r requirements.txt`.

 ## Logging in
 In order to use this application, you must provide your Origin email address and password.
 This can be done using the `-E` and `-P` flags.